Goromonzi

 Goromonzi is a rural community in East Mashonaland, Zimbabwe, 20 mi southeast of the country's capital city of Harare.
 The people are principally from the Shona tribe.
 The village serves as a trading centre for commercial, communal and co-operative farms.
 It is also the administrative centre for the Chinyika communal land and Goromonzi District.
 The community is located on a subsidiary road north of the A3 highway to Harare.
 Goromonzi Hill, at 1581 m, is just southeast of the town.

+The global rise in lithium prices in the early 2020s triggered a 'lithium rush' in which artisanal miners occupied a privately owned lithium claim area in Goromonzi.
+The artisanal miners were later evicted after the area was cordoned off and shut down by Zimbabwe’s Environmental Management Agency.